mwakaba2/crypto-reddit-sentiment-analysis/notebooks/README.md

 # Sentiment Analysis Experiments

-## Step 1: Data Exploration
+## Step 1: Explore and Understand the Data

 filepath: `explore_data.ipynb`

-First step is to analyze the given crypto-related reddit comment dataset and look for any quirks and characteristics.
+First step is to analyze the given crypto-related reddit comment dataset to learn more about the comments.

 ### Some takeaways: